kwebio/kweb-docs/intro.rst

 logic to the server as possible, leaving a simple but powerful interface to the web browser.
 This allows you to build beautiful responsive website much more quickly.

-Kweb includes a powerful typesafe `domain-specific language <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating the `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser.
+Kweb includes a typesafe `domain-specific language <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating the `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser.

-Kweb runs on `Kotlin <https://kotlinlang.org/>`_, a powerful modern programming language that is rapidly growing in popularity.
+Kweb runs on `Kotlin <https://kotlinlang.org/>`_, a modern programming language that is rapidly growing in popularity.
 Kotlin is now Google's recommended language for `Android development <https://developer.android.com/kotlin/>`_, while also being popular for backend architectures (where it's often used as a drop-in replacement for Java).